 To continue processing your application, we must receive the required documentation.
 Once we receive all the requested documents, your file will be complete.
 At that point our office will evaluate your application and will notify you of your financial aid award offer via email.
 We will email you if additional items are added to your "To Do Lists".

-The Student Center will provide you the opportunity to review important information regarding your Fall 2014 application and/or your 2014/2015 Financial Aid information.
+The Student Center will provide you the opportunity to review important information regarding your current Application and Financial Aid information.
 You will currently be able to view your Personal Information, Admissions, Holds, To Do List, and Important Links.

 Direct Deposit Enrollment is located under the "Finances" section.
 Click on "Enroll in Direct Deposit.
 SF State uses electronic funds transfer (EFT) for the timely disbursement of all financial aid and scholarship funds.